mongodb/awscdk-resources-mongodbatlas/src/l1-resources/flex-cluster/README.md

 ## Description

-The flex cluster resource provides access to your flex cluster configurations.
-The resource lets you create, edit and delete flex clusters.
+The flex cluster resource provides access to your flex cluster configurations and enable you to create, edit, and delete flex clusters.
 For more information, see [The MongoDB Atlas Flex Tier](https://www.mongodb.com/company/blog/product-release-announcements/dynamic-workloads-predictable-costs-mongodb-atlas-flex-tier).

 ## MongoDB Atlas API Docs